 If you're one of these exceptions to the rule — someone who has a different trait than what your genetics would suggest — consider whether one of these other factors could have pushed your development in the opposite direction.

-How do the genetics behind Trait reports work?
+How do the genetics behind our Traits Reports work?